libraz/suzume-feedmill/README.md

 - **Cross-platform**
   - Prebuilt binaries for Linux (glibc/musl), macOS (Intel/ARM), and Windows (x64)
   - Available as a standalone CLI
-  - WebAssembly support for browser and Node.js environments
+  - **Experimental** WebAssembly support for browser and Node.js environments

 ## Installation